 Consequences of Leaving Before You’re Fully Vested

 Should you leave your employer before you’re fully vested, you may be entitled to keep only a certain percentage of the match.
-And if you leave too soon, you may not be able to keep of any of the match.
+And if you leave too soon, you may not be able to keep any of the matches.

 Employers use extended vesting schedules as a way to keep employees with the company for several years.
 It’s particularly effective if the employer offers a very generous matching contribution.